-If you are sexually active or suspect that you might have HPV, you should schedule an appointment to speak with your doctor.
+If you are sexually active or suspect that you might have HPV, you should schedule an appointment to speak with your healthcare provider.
 They can recommend STI testing options and go over potential treatments if you are experiencing any health effects.
-Even if you aren’t showing any signs of the virus, your doctor can provide additional information on signs and symptoms and how to reduce the risk of spreading or contracting HPV.
+Even if you aren’t showing any signs of the virus, your healthcare provider can provide additional information on signs and symptoms and how to reduce the risk of spreading or contracting HPV.

 While HPV is usually asymptomatic, they may go over possible health effects including genital warts, common warts, and, in rare cases, cancers affecting the cervix, vagina, vulva, penis, anus, or back of the throat.

-Most people’s immune systems can clear high-risk HPV infections before they cause cancer.
-However, you should tell your doctor if you smoke, have been diagnosed with HIV (human immunodeficiency virus), or take any medications that suppress your immune system.
+That said, you should tell your healthcare provider if you smoke, have been diagnosed with HIV, or take any medications that suppress your immune system.
 Having a weakened immune system could put you at a higher risk of developing precancers from high-risk HPV infections.